madcowbg/dragon/README.md

 ## Promises

-- future-proof - all data is in plain filesystems, no recovery solutions needed to get it out.
+- future-proof - all data is in plain filesystems, no recovery solutions needed to get it out should you choose to.
 - ubiquitous - all of your data is merged logically into a single hierarchy, yet can manifest partially in separate locations, so it is compatible with basically any usage of that data.
 - powerful - one-click sync, and backup with multiple copies.